davidberneda/Vidi/documentation/Vidi_Language_Reference.md

 }
 ```

-Modules with duplicate namespace names can be merged, to aggregate (contribute) new classes to the same namespace
+Modules with duplicate namespace names can be merged, to aggregate (contribute) new classes to the same namespace:

 ```javascript
 // Module2